-Tokyo’s 2020 Olympic golf venue has been under controversy recently for not allowing women as full members or to play on Sundays.
+This will not be the end of the discussion over female members in the world of golf however with the Tokyo’s 2020 Olympic golf venue being under controversy recently for not allowing women as full members or to play on Sundays.